-LogonExpert works with Micro Focus OES eDirectory (formerly Novell Netware) and can autologon its users keeping their credentials just as secure.
+LogonExpert works with Micro Focus OES eDirectory (formerly Novell Netware) and can additionally autologon its users keeping their credentials just as secure.

 Log on any number of users to one computer simultaneously using the command line, scripts or

 Advanced command line control